omarakhmedov-web/metridex-showcase/README.md

 - **Watchlists & alerts:** user‑level watchlists for tokens/pools with Telegram notifications on key risk events.
 - **Deeper LP analytics:** better handling of LP locks, vesting contracts, and multi‑pool setups (incl.
 Uniswap v3‑style positions).
 - **Extended chain coverage:** more EVM L2s and rollups (beyond ETH/BSC/Polygon/Base/Arbitrum/Optimism) with consistent UX.
-- **Partner integrations:** embeddable QuickScan widgets and APIs for wallets, DEXes, Telegram‑ботов и аналитических панелей.
+- **Partner integrations:** embeddable QuickScan widgets and APIs for wallets, DEXes, Telegram bots and analytics dashboards.

 ### Longer‑term vision
 - **Metridex as a “trust oracle”:** standardised risk snapshots that can be consumed by bots, front‑ends, and protocols.